-- If you are a group that leads policy and advocacy efforts, review slides 7-13 when creating an sign-on letter to ensure you are providing the information that will allow for timely support - If you are a group that receives policy and advocacy requests, review slides 14-16 to understand what actions you can take to support these efforts
+- If you are a group that leads policy and advocacy efforts, review pages 6-7 when creating a sign-on letter to ensure that you are providing the information that will allow for timely support. - If you are a group that receives policy and advocacy requests, review pages 9-10 to understand what actions you can take to support these efforts.